 Blackpool

 § This page gives an overview of the Blackpool local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Blackpool is one of Britain’s most famous seaside resorts, located on the Lancashire coast along the Irish Sea.
 The town is iconic for Blackpool Tower, the Pleasure Beach amusement park, the Golden Mile, and the world-famous Illuminations.
 Its long sandy beach is backed by piers, arcades, and theatres, while the trams along the promenade add to its character.
 Beyond the seafront, Blackpool Zoo and Stanley Park provide leisure and green spaces.
 The resort atmosphere, entertainment venues, and sweeping coastline define Blackpool’s identity.

-The administrative boundary of Blackpool can be viewed on OpenStreetMap: District Boundary of Blackpool.
+The administrative boundary of Blackpool can also be viewed on OpenStreetMap: District Boundary of Blackpool.

 Key Facts about Blackpool